paracyite/job_tools/README.md

 ## Things I've added

-Wrapper script that calls both resumeWrite and CoverGen More variables for flexibility.
+Wrapper script that calls both resumeWrite and CoverGen More variables for flexibility. <COMPLETE>

+The process was changed a little bit, I was using weasyprint to generate the final document but it was leaving artifacts.
+I switched over to latex and I'm getting better results.

 ## Things I Need to add to finish this project

-Just the script to convert Markdown to PDF
+Just the script to convert Markdown to PDF <COMPLETE>

-## Things I forgot to add today
-Generators for variables I added by hand.
+An installer script for new machines, It works on my desktop but my laptop requires a bit of legwork.
+Need to fix asap.

+As I put this tool to work, theres a few things I notice immediatly.
+The edit one page workflow works as inteded, but some people might find it a little slow.

+I might want to include some sort of prompt on the terminal for easy copy paste actions.

+I noticed that when I was altering the bullet points Neovim was getting in the way at points..

 ## Words from the Author